Those Were The Days

 Sandie Shaw and fashion designer Jeff Banks get married at Greenwich Registry Office on 6th March.

-Three Africans are hanged in Rhodesia on 6th March in defiance of a reprieve granted by the Queen four days earlier.
+Three Africans are hanged in Rhodesia on 6th March in defiance of a reprieve granted by Queen Elizabeth II four days earlier.

 Mauritius becomes an independent state within the Commonwealth on 12th March.